Frogger: Reception

 Home versions of Frogger had high sales.
 The 1982 Atari 2600 version earned its publisher Parker Brothers in orders upon launch.
 By the end of the year, 4 million Atari 2600 cartridges were sold with in wholesale revenue.
 It became the company's most successful first-year product, beating the sales and revenues of its previous best-seller, Merlin.
 By 2005, 20 million copies of the various home versions had been sold worldwide, including 5 million in the United States.

 In 1981, Computer and Video Games reviewed the arcade game as "one of the popular new generation of arcade games which are getting way from space themes".
 In his 1982 book Video Invaders, Steve Bloom described Frogger as a "climbing game" along with Space Panic (1980) and Nintendo's Donkey Kong (1981).
 He said it was one of the "most exciting variations" on Pac-Mans maze theme along with Donkey Kong due to how players need to "scale from the bottom of the screen to the top" which make them "more like obstacle courses than mazes" since "you always know where you're going—up."
 Brett Alan Weiss of AllGame later reviewed the arcade game, calling it one of "the most beloved videogames ever created" and "pure, undiluted gaming at its finest".
 He said the "graphics are cute and detailed, the sound effects are crisp and clear, and the controls are sharp and responsive".

 Arcade Express reviewed the Atari VCS version in 1982, calling it "a highly authentic translation of the coin-op hit" that combines "great graphics with sophisticated play action".
 Ed Driscoll reviewed the Atari VCS version in The Space Gamer, commenting: "All in all, if you liked the arcade version, this should save you a lot of quarters.
 The price is in line with most cartridges.
 It also proves that Atari isn't the only one making home versions of the major arcade games for the VCS."
 Danny Goodman of Creative Computing Video & Arcade Games wrote in 1983 that the Atari 2600 version "is one of the most detailed translations I have seen", noting the addition of the wraparound screen.
 InfoWorld's Essential Guide to Atari Computers cited the Sierra version as an entertaining arcade game.
 Ahoy! said that both the Sierra disk version and Parker Brothers cartridge version for the Commodore 64 "are excellent, with little to choose between them".

 In 2013, Entertainment Weekly named Frogger one of the top ten games for the Atari 2600.

+In March 2025, The Strong National Museum of Play named Frogger as one of 12 finalists for induction into the World Video Game Hall of Fame.